↓

 9. Apply some new lacquer (Shellac) over the joint and fix the original deco pin on top.

-See more kuti repair here.
+See more kunti repair here.

-Posted in repair | Tagged Kanailal, Kunti, SitarRepair, Surbahar | 2 Replies
+Posted in repair | Tagged Kanai Lal, Kunti, SitarRepair, Surbahar | 2 Replies

 Hari Chand female Surbahar

-Sitar Factory Posted on Sunday, 8 July 2012 by AnandaTuesday, 5 January 2016
+SiTAR FAcToRY Posted on Sunday, 8 July 2012 by AnandaTuesday, 5 January 2016

 This natural plain brown surbahar was made by Hari Chand and presented to my wife Tine in 1999.
 This exclusive instrument is a reduced, female sized, copy from the original surbahar which Hari Chand’s brother, late Kartar Chand, has made for Pt.
 Balaram Pathak in the 70’s.
 The pictures were recently made by Luc De Gezelle.